smbjorklund/media_update/doc/hints.md

 ## Postgres

-### Setup database on glory.uib.no
-We will deploy with postgres as our database.
-Since the postgres team has no come up with a test database server where we can create and destroy databases at will, we have set up our own at glory.uib.no.
-On that server you can log in with the username 'user1'.

-If you create youself a `~/.pgpass` file with this content:

-    glory.uib.no:5432:*:user1:pass1

-You will be able to log into that server with 'psql -h glory.uib.no -U user1' and it should also work to run `site-install w3.uib.local postgres` to set up a new drupal instance on postgres.

 ### Running into resource limitation in your local sandbox
 Example.
 You try to drop all your database tables from drush.